MMG Tower | 23rd Floor

-Mercedes Arauz de Grimaldo is a Partner at Morgan & Morgan and head of the Labor, Immigration and Real Estate departments.
+Mercedes Arauz de Grimaldo is a Partner in Morgan & Morgan.

-Her career includes over 30 years of counselling and defending clients regarding a broad range of labor and employment matters such as drafting employment contracts, collective bargaining negotiations, work permit applications, administrative proceedings, and labor litigation.
+Her career includes more than 30 years of counselling and defending clients in connection with a broad range of labor and employment matters such as drafting employment contracts, collective bargaining negotiations, work permit applications, administrative proceedings, and labor litigation.

-On immigration matters, she concentrates her practice representing mainly international companies making business in Panama that need to relocate its executive staff and their families.
+On immigration matters, she concentrates her practice representing mainly international companies doing business in Panama who need to relocate its executive staff and their families.
 She has extensive experience in all aspects of immigration law including residence permits, visas and citizenship applications, as well as interacting regularly with Panamanian immigration authorities.

-Mrs. Grimaldo is involved in pro bono activities of at firm serving as counsellor in Panama of the Smithsonian Tropical Research Institute, an institution dedicated to understanding biological diversity.
+She is also involved in the pro bono activities of the firm serving as counsellor in Panama of the Smithsonian Tropical Research Institute, an institution dedicated to understanding biological diversity.

 She is a member of the Employment Law Alliance, the Inter-American Bar Association, the Panamanian Association of the Intellectual Property and the Inter-American Association of Intellectual Property.